robbievanleeuwen/section-properties/docs/source/rst/geom_mesh.rst

 Various limitations and assumptions need to be acknowledged:

 * sectional analysis is based in 2d and Rhino is a 3d environment.
-* the recognized Rhino geometries are limited to planer-single-surfaced BREPs.
+* the recognised Rhino geometries are limited to planer-single-surfaced BREPs.
 * Rhino uses NURBS for surface boundaries and *sectionproperties* uses piecewise linear boundaries.
 * a search plane is defined.